urtdevs/UrTDevs-Client/README.md

   - com_nosplash [0|1]     -- enable/disable splash screen on client start
-                              (set this in your autoexec.cfg *New Networking settings for better performance and more hits *net_maxpackets 30-125 (default 62) relates directly to frame rate if you get framerates BELOW, this value adjust it accordingly else if you get a consistent 90/125FPS you may increse it *net_packetdup  0-3    (default 1) setting it to 0 has been reported to improve things, but only if you have a PERFECT CONNECTION AND pingless then 50MS *net_rate 25000-125000 (Bits persecond) (default 125000 has no effect on bandwith usage, thats related to net_maxpackets and net_packetdup
+                              (set this in your autoexec.cfg *New Networking settings for better performance and more hits *net_maxpackets 30-125 (default 62) relates directly to frame rate if you get framerates BELOW, this value adjust it accordingly else if you get a consistent 90/125FPS you may increse it
+   *net_packetdup  0-3    (default 1) setting it to 0 has been reported to improve things,but only if you have a PERFECT CONNECTION AND pingless then 50MS
+   *net_rate 25000-125000 (Bits persecond) (default 125000 has no effect on bandwith usage, bandwith useage IS Directly related to net_maxpackets and net_packetdup

 * What you can expect to hear / not hear: